alfredjmgdev/alfredjmgdev/README.md

 <div align="left">

   <h4 align="left">
-    Senior Full-stack Developer with over 8 years of experience designing and developing robust, scalable, and maintainable web and mobile applications.
-Strong expertise in JavaScript, TypeScript, React.js, Next.js, Node.js, Nest.js, Flutter, and React Native, building solutions across the full development stack.
-Proficient in crafting modern, responsive user interfaces with an emphasis on UI/UX best practices, accessibility, and performance, as well as developing high-performance backend services, APIs, and microservices following clean architecture and event-driven patterns.
-Experienced with cloud platforms like AWS, GCP, and Azure, and committed to delivering clean, efficient code in agile environments.
+    Senior Full-stack Developer with over <b>10 years of experience</b> designing and developing robust, scalable, and maintainable web and mobile applications.
+Strong expertise in <b>JavaScript, TypeScript, React.js, Next.js, Node.js, and Nest.js</b>, building solutions across the full development stack.
+Proficient in crafting modern, responsive user interfaces with an emphasis on UI/UX best practices, as well as developing high-performance backend services, APIs, and microservices following <b>clean architecture and event-driven patterns</b>.
+Experienced with cloud platforms like <b>AWS, GCP, and Azure</b>, and committed to delivering clean, efficient code in agile environments.
   </h4>

 <h2 align="left">